 Direct flights by Alitalia get you from Leonardo da Vinci Airport (FCO) in Rome to Florence Airport (FLR) in under an hour, but the total travel time taking into account transport to the airport, checking in, going through security, and waiting at the gate is actually much longer.
 The train is clearly the winner in terms of transport, taking only 30 minutes more but shuttling passengers directly from city center to city center.
 Plus, low-cost airlines such as RyanAir don't fly to Florence, so in addition to being more of a hassle, the flight is also significantly more expensive.

 Travelers on a budget can use the bus for travel to Florence for dirt cheap prices on FlixBus, sometimes for as low as $10.
 It takes about two to three hours longer than the train, but it's a viable option when euros are running short, especially for last-minute plans.
-Trains and buses both go up in price as your travel date gets closer, but if you're flexible with your departure time, you can often find bus tickets for under $20 even if purchasing for later the same day.
+Trains and buses both go up in price as your travel date gets closer, but if you're flexible with your departure time, you can often find bus tickets for under $20 even for same-day purchases.